 To attack from a territory they just need to share a border or have a dotted line connecting them.
 One that people tend to miss is the connection from Alaska to Kamchatka.
 Representing the Bering strait, it creates a connection from North America to Asia.

-I hope now you can say you have mastered how to play Risk Board Game.
+We hope now you can say you have mastered how to play Risk Board Game.
 It is the classic strategy game about World Domination for the ages.
 This revolutionary game has been a strategy staple for years and still holds up.
 Classic and simple.